 How do you make sure you’re delivering the right message in an appropriate format to these heavy hitters, knowing everyone from the CEO on down is casting a critical eye on your every word?
 It’s all about tailoring your product roadmap presentation for the folks in the room.

 Present your product roadmap with the audience in mind

-Any presentation should be prepared specifically for the people it will be given to.
-A product roadmap presentation should be optimized for whomever will be attending it.
+Any product roadmap presentation (or any presentation for that matter) should be prepared specifically for the people it will be given to.
+A product roadmap presentation should be optimized for whoever will be attending it.